FarshadAmiri/langgraph-multiagent-assistant/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions help make InfoMind better for everyone!
+Your contributions help make WasMAS better for everyone!